CurveDocs/curve-docs/docs/factory/stableswap-ng/overview.md

 - **`gauge_implementation`**, containing a blueprint contract that is used when deploying gauges for pools.[^1]
 - **`views_implementation`**, containing a view methods contract relevant for integrators and users looking to interact with the AMMs.

 [^1]: The `gauge_implementation` is only relevant on Ethereum mainnet.
-Liquidity gauges on sidechains need to be deployed through the [RootChainGaugeFactory](../../curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/RootChainGaugeFactory.md).
+Liquidity gauges on sidechains need to be deployed through the `RootChainGaugeFactory`.

 *More on the [**Math Implementation**](../../stableswap-exchange/stableswap-ng/utility_contracts/math.md) and [**Views Implementation**](../../stableswap-exchange/stableswap-ng/utility_contracts/views.md).*